CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/APP.1.1 Office Products.txt

 ### 2 5 Manipulation of Office documents

 The manipulation of Office documents means changing information.
 Office documents can typically contain a variety of Active Content, sometimes used for complex automation.
 However, active content may also contain malicious code that runs when the user opens the document with the rights.
-Such malicious programs in Office documents, in addition to manipulation of the affected document, change other documents unrecognized or spread in other documents.
+Such malicious programs in Office documents, in addition to manipulation of the document affected unrecognized change other documents or spread in other documents.
 All affected business processes of the institution can be disturbed or blocked in their functions.
 In the worst case, the manipulation remains undetected and leads to security vulnerabilities and processing of corrupted information.

 ### 2 6 Lack of commitment of Office documents

 Depending on the intended use, it may be necessary to be able to assign Office documents to one or more authors in a binding manner or to prove that someone has taken note of a document.
-If this function can easily be circumvented or is it not intended, or if it does not meet the legal requirements, invalid contracts can be created or the legality of existing contracts can be challenged.
+If this function can easily be bypassed or is it not intended or if it does not comply with legal requirements, invalid contracts may be created or the legality of existing contracts may be challenged.

 ### 2 7 Loss of Office document integrity